 All of Shelly’s dogs have competed in Flyball, including the "OG" Miniature Long-Haired Dachshund, Cooper.
 At only 8 inches tall, he competed for 10.5 years and became the highest-ranking Dachshund in the North American Flyball Association (NAFA).
 He could easily be run by children or new handlers, which encouraged more people to get involved with the sport.
 Shelly's personal Flyball handling skills are best suited for providing consistent heart-stopping passes for the pass-caller as well as working collectively with her team in the moment to adjust should they need to push or hold.

 Shelly’s dogs and coaching skills have elevated her Flyball team, Fur Fun, to achieve success in regional and national tournaments.
 Fur Fun was titled the NAFA Champions - Multibreed Team in 2018, 2019, and 2021.
 In addition, they have been the reigning NAFA Regional Champions - Multibreed & Regular for the last decade.
 Her Flyball team also competed in the FCI Flyball Open World Cup, not only winning first place, but setting a new world record time as well.
-Shelly and her Flyball team have also aired on ESPN for both the CanAm Championships in 2021 and the ESPN Invitational in 2022.
+Shelly and her Flyball team have also aired on ESPN for both the CanAm Championships in 2021, 2022, 2023 and the ESPN Invitationals in 2022 and 2023.

 Shelly enjoys the competitive nature of sports and has also competed in agility, disc, dock diving, and Whippet racing.
 She went from backyard disc throwing abilities to holding a year-long world record in Women’s Xtreme Distance with her Whippet, Smitten.
 Before having her own children, her dogs were certified therapy dogs and participated in Tail-Waggin’ Tutor programs at local libraries to help children learn to read with confidence.